clearlinux/clear-linux-documentation/source/clear-linux/tutorials/web-server-install/web-server-install.rst

 Install phpMyAdmin
 *********************

 The web-based tool phpMyAdmin is a straightforward way to manage MySQL or MariaDB databases.
-Visit https://www.phpmyadmin.net for the complete discussion regarding phpMyAdmin, its documentation, the latest downloads, and other useful information.
+Visit the `phpMyAdmin`_ website for the complete discussion regarding phpMyAdmin, its documentation, the latest downloads, and other useful information.

 This tutorial uses the latest English version of phpMyAdmin to install it on our |CL| host system.